What is the Mitral Valve?

 - Most people who have mitral valve replacement notice immediate symptom relief after their surgery.

-- The team will carefully monitor your vital signs, such as your heart rate.
-They may hook you up to several machines so the nurses can check these more easily.
+- The team will carefully watch your vital signs.
+This includes your heart rate, blood pressure, and breathing.
+You may be hooked up to several machines so the nurses can check these more easily.

 - You may have a tube in your throat to help you breathe.
 This may be uncomfortable, and you won’t be able to talk.
-Someone will usually remove the tube within 24 hours.
+The tube will be removed when you're strong enough to breathe on your own.
+This is often within 24 hours.

 - You may have a chest tube to drain excess fluid from your chest.

-- You will feel some soreness, but you shouldn’t feel severe pain.
-If you need it, you can ask for pain medicine.
+- You'll feel some soreness, but you shouldn’t feel severe pain.
+If you have pain, you can ask for pain medicine.

-- You may perform breathing therapy to help remove fluids that collect in your lungs during surgery.
+- You may do breathing therapy to help remove fluids that collect in your lungs during surgery.

-- You will probably be able to drink the day after surgery.
-You can have regular foods as soon as you can tolerate them.
+- You'll likely be able to drink liquids once the breathing tube is removed.
+This is often the day after surgery.
+You can have regular foods as soon as you can handle them.

-- You will probably need to stay in the hospital for around 5 days.
+- You 'll likely need to stay in the hospital for several days.

 - Make sure you have someone to drive you home from the hospital.
-You will also need some help at home for a while.
+You'll also need some help at home for a while.

-- You may tire easily after the surgery, but you will gradually start to recover your strength.
-It may take several weeks to fully recover from your surgery.
+- Be aware that you may tire easily after the surgery.
+But you'll slowly start to regain your strength.
+It may take a few weeks to fully recover from your surgery.

-- After you go home, take your temperature and your weight every day.
-Tell your doctor if your temperature is over 100.4°F (38˚C), or if your weight changes.
+- After you go home, take your temperature and weigh yourself every day.
+Call your healthcare provider if your temperature is over 100.4°F (38˚C), or as advised by your provider, or if your weight changes.

-- Avoid lifting anything heavy for several weeks.
-Ask your doctor about what is safe for you to lift.
+- Don't lift anything heavy for a few weeks.
+Ask your provider about what is safe for you to lift.

-- Follow all the instructions your healthcare provider gives you for medications, exercise, diet, and wound care.
+- Follow all the instructions your provider gives you for medicines, exercise, diet, and wound care.

-- Make sure all your dentists and doctors know about your medical history.
-You may need to take antibiotics before certain medical and dental procedures to prevent getting an infection on your replacement valve.
+- Make sure all your dentists and other healthcare providers know about your health history.
+You may need to take antibiotics before certain medical and dental procedures.
+This is to prevent getting an infection on your replacement valve.

 Before you agree to the test or the procedure make sure you know: